tonethar/IGME-230-GDD-Spring-2018/weekly/Week-06A-notes.md

 Start files are here: [holy-grail-responsive-mobile-first-start.html.zip](./_files/holy-grail-responsive-mobile-first-start.html.zip)

 1. We left some of the CSS stubbed in for you, load the page in a web browser to see what it looks like.
-Note that the

 2. Here is our "CSS for all screen sizes".
 Note that we are going with a single-column layout for the default, which is mobile friendly.